Tour guides

 • The must-see Old Quebec

-At the bottom, the lower town: Place Royale and Petit-Champlain street.
-On the left bank of the St. Lawrence, a neighborhood that was completely revamped 40 years ago to give tourists the impression of being back at the turn of the 17th century.
-The inhabitants have gradually abandoned the neighborhood but the merchants have kept the authenticity of the period exterior facades.
+At the bottom lies Lower Town: Place Royale and Petit-Champlain Street.
+On the left bank of the St. Lawrence, this district was revitalized 40 years ago to give tourists the impression of stepping back to the 17th century.
+While residents have gradually left the area, shopkeepers have maintained the authenticity of the historic facades.

 • Montmorency Falls